lm-sys/lm-sys.github.io/blog/2023-11-06-llm-decontaminator.md

 Here we introduce the most commonly used approaches, n-gram overlap and embedding similarity search.

   1. **N-gram overlap**
     N-gram overlap relies on string matching to detect contamination, widely used by leading developments such as GPT-4, PaLM, and Llama.
-Although it is fast and easy to use, its precision is limited.
+Although it is fast and easy to use, it is hard to detect test cases with simple variation.

   2. **Embedding similarity search**
     Embedding similarity search uses the embeddings of pre-trained models (e.g., BERT) to find similar examples.
 High similarity between training and test prompts suggests potential contamination.
-    Although it is more robust than n-gram overlap detection, the requirement to specify a threshold and its low precision prevent it from being widely adopted.
+    Although it capture more semantic information than n-gram overlap, it requires specifying a threshold.
+    If the threshold is set too high, it will result in a high false negative rate; otherwise, setting it too low will lead to a high false positive rate.

 ## **Rephrased Samples**

-While most data decontamination efforts apply the detection methods above, we show that these methods are insufficient, and simple rephrasing of the test data (e.g., paraphrasing, translation) can easily bypass these decontamination measures.
+While most data decontamination efforts apply the detection methods above, we show that these methods are insufficient, and simple variation of the test data (e.g., paraphrasing, translation) can easily bypass these decontamination measures.
+We refer to such variations of test cases as _Rephrased Samples_.
 Here is a rephrased sample of GSM-8k benchmark.

 <img src="/images/blog/decontaminator/gsm-8k-rephrase.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto;"></img>

-Our aim is to simulate realistic possible contamination scenarios, so introducing extraneous or nonsensical content to avoid detection is not a valid approach.
 For text-based benchmarks, we rephrase test cases without altering their meanings, such as by rearranging word order or substituting with synonymous terms.
 For code-based benchmarks, we vary coding styles, naming conventions, and algorithms.

-Regarding the rephrasing process, we present a general algorithm for any given test set.
-This method helps to blend the test set into the training data without being detected.
-It employs a high-quality large language model to produce a rephrased version of the test prompt and utilizes detection like n-gram overlap to validate the efficacy of the rephrasing.
-To encourage diverse outputs, we set a non-zero initial temperature, prompting the model to generate variations that are less likely to trigger detection mechanisms.

 Furthermore, we demonstrate that if such rephrased samples are not eliminated, a 13B model can easily overfit the test benchmark.
 Trained on rephrased samples of MMLU, HumanEval and GSM-8k, Llama-2 13B achieved drastically high performance, on par with GPT-4's performance.